Graduate Study at Columbia

 Located in New York City, Columbia University offers a graduate program in astronomy and astrophysics designed to educate creative and independent scientists with a primary focus on the development of research skills.
 Our community includes faculty, researchers, and students in Astrophysics and Astronomy at Columbia, Barnard College, NASA Goddard Institute for Space Studies, and the American Museum of Natural History pursuing a wide range of theoretical, observational, and experimental research.

 The graduate program for the Ph.D. is designed to foster the intellectual and professional development of our students.
 To this end, graduate students are fully integrated into our departmental activities.
+The program is briefly summarized here but is described in detail in the Graduate Handbook

 The primary goal of the program is to cultivate the ability to perform independent academic research.
 Shortly after arrival on campus, incoming students choose a faculty-guided research project, and in the first two years work with two different faculty members in distinct areas of astronomy.